KrailOrg/krail-jpa/README.md

 [![Coverage Status](https://coveralls.io/repos/github/davidsowerby/krail-jpa/badge.svg?branch=master)](https://coveralls.io/github/davidsowerby/krail-jpa?branch=master)

-This is a module for use with [Krail](https://github.com/davidsowerby/krail), a rapid development framework based around Vaadin 7.
+This is a module for use with [Krail](https://github.com/davidsowerby/krail), a rapid development framework based around Vaadin 8.

 This module provides JPA capability.

 Most of the functionality is provided by [Apache Onami Persist](https://onami.apache.org/persist/), but with some additional Vaadin specific capability, and Krail specific generic DAOs.

 In order to provide the DAOs, the onami-persist source is included and slightly modified.

+---

+## Notice

+---

+This library is no longer supported.
+The chosen direction for Krail is towards distributed systems, microservices and NoSql.
+This version of the library works at version 0.14.0.0, although some tests have been disabled for want of some missing setup.

+If anyone wants to take up maintaining this library, they would be welcome to do so.

+---

 ## Build